 Other eye creams can help to tighten the skin around your eyes, so that they appear more “youthful” and awake.
 Finally, there are eye creams that work to treat dark circles under eyes, so that they appear less visible.

-There are eye creams on the market that are able to target all of these concerns in just one formula.
+There are eye creams on the market that are able to target all of these concerns in just one formula (think one size fits all).
 All eye creams are formulated differently than say, your moisturizer or serum.
 The skin around your eyes is much thinner and more delicate than most other parts of your body.
 Because of this, cosmetic chemists create formulas for brands that are gentle enough to treat such sensitive skin.

 Surprisingly, the skin around your eyes doesn’t produce as much oil as the rest of your face, like your T-zone and cheeks.
 Because of this, your eye area is drier than other parts of your body.
-Now that I am able to see the effects of aging, I definitely think that eye creams are necessary at any age.
+Now that I can see the effects of aging, I definitely think that eye creams are necessary at any age.

 Not only do eye creams work to treat issues like wrinkles, puffiness, and dark circles, but they are necessary to keep the skin hydrated, moisturized, and glowing.

 Eye creams will help keep the skin around your eyes moisturized and happy.
-And depending on its ingredients, it can also decrease puffiness, conceal dark circles, stimulates collagen production, and minimize the appearance of fine lines and wrinkles.
+And depending on the ingredients, they can also decrease puffiness, conceal dark circles, stimulate collagen production, and minimize the appearance of fine lines and wrinkles.

-I definitely notice a difference in my eyes after using eye cream daily.
+I notice a difference in my eyes after using eye cream daily.
 I usually notice it in the morning, when my eyes look less dull, more hydrated, and the faint wrinkles around my eyes are much less prominent.
+(Pro tip: When applying eye cream, use your ring finger—which is the least likely to pull or tug at the skin in your delicate eye area.)

 The texture of each eye cream is different.
 And the eye cream texture you choose really comes down to preference.
 Personally, I prefer a thicker eye cream that’s super emollient and creamy.
 Others prefer an “eye gel” that’s a lighter consistency and feels like a cooling gel.
 Consider the kind of texture you like your other skin care products to be (thick, thin, gel-like, creamy, etc.), and then go from there.